IBM-Cloud/docs/cli/plugins/networksecuritygroups/index.md

 		Assigned network security group [default] to instance group [test-stack-1] Assigned network security group [default] to instance group [test-stack-2]

-#### bluemix network security-group-unassign
+####bluemix network security-group-unassign
+{: #sggrpunassign}

-Removes a virtual server or virtual server group instance from a security group.
+Removes a virtual server or virtual server group from a security group.

 ```
-bluemix network security-group-unassign [-i <virtual server instance name or ID> | -ig <virtual server group instance name or ID>] <security group name or ID>
+bluemix network security-group-unassign [-i <virtual server name or ID> | -ig <virtual server group name or ID>] <security group name or ID>
 ```

 ***Parameters:***

-**security group name or ID**: Name or ID of the security group from which you want to delete the instance.
+**security group name or ID**: Name or ID of the security group from which you want to delete the virtual server or virtual server group.
 Data type: string

-**-i**: Name or ID of the virtual server instances that you want to delete.
+**-i**: Name or ID of the virtual server that you want to delete.
 Data type: string or strings separated by comma/space

-**-ig**: Name or ID of the virtual server group instances that you want to delete.
+**-ig**: Name or ID of the virtual server group that you want to delete.
 Data type: string or strings separated by comma/space

 ***Command Examples:***

-* Remove virtual server instance **test-inst-1** from the security group **default** and validate it:
+* Remove virtual server **test-inst-1** from the security group **default** and validate it:

 		$ bluemix network security-group-unassign default -i test-inst-1 Unassigned security group [default] to instance [test-inst-1]